 Sterile Technician Training: Learning Hand And Power Tools Operation

 In maintaining sterile process equipment where contamination control is a problem, there is no longer any doubt about using hand and power tools.
-That is why sterile technician training focuses on training the apprentices the proper usage of tools.
+That is why sterile technician training focuses on training the apprentices in properly using tools.
 When such attention and care is paid to the regulatory standards under which such equipment is installed, manufactured, and put into service, it is easy to believe the extent of training.
 Let’s understand the hand and power tools operations in the sterile process by a sterile technician.

 Hand and power tools are a day-to-day part of a sterile processing job.
 These equipment and tools help us conduct tasks that otherwise would be hard or impossible.
 Nonetheless, these simple devices can be dangerous and potentially result in severe wounds when used or maintained improperly.
 Attention toward hand and power tool safety is essential to lessen or eliminate these dangers.